The Blue Lamp: Production

-Locations used
+Locations

 The original blue lamp was transferred to the new Paddington Green Police Station.
 It is still outside the front of the station and was restored in the early 21st century.
-Most of the locations around the police station are unrecognisable now due to building of the Marylebone flyover.
+Most of the locations around the police station are unrecognisable now because of the Marylebone flyover.
 The police station at 325 Harrow Road, not far from the site of the Coliseum Cinema (324–326 Harrow Road), which is also shown in the film, has a reproduction blue lamp at its entrance.

 The Metropolitan Theatre of Varieties, featured prominently at the start of the film, was demolished because it was thought likely that the Marylebone flyover would need the site, although that turned out not to be the case.
 It is now the site of Paddington Green Police Station.
 The scene involving a robbery on a jeweller's shop was filmed at the nearby branch of national chain, F. Hinds (then at 290 Edgware Road).
-This was also knocked down when the flyover was built.
+This was also razed when the flyover was built.

 The scenes of the cinema robbery were filmed at the Coliseum Cinema on Harrow Road, next to the Grand Union Canal bridge.
 The cinema was probably built in 1922, was closed in 1956 and later demolished.
 The site is now occupied by an office of Paddington Churches Housing Association.

-Some of the streets used, or seen, in the film include: Harrow Road W2 and W9, Bishop's Bridge Road W2, Westbourne Terrace Bridge Road W9, Delamere Terrace, Blomfield Road, Formosa Street, Lord Hill's Road, Kinnaird Street and Senior Street W2, Ladbroke Grove W10, Portobello Road W11, Latimer Road, Sterne Street W12 and Hythe Road NW10.
+Some of the streets used or seen in the film include: Harrow Road W2 and W9, Bishop's Bridge Road W2, Westbourne Terrace Bridge Road W9, Delamere Terrace, Blomfield Road, Formosa Street, Lord Hill's Road, Kinnaird Street and Senior Street W2, Ladbroke Grove W10, Portobello Road W11, Latimer Road, Sterne Street W12 and Hythe Road NW10.
 The church which features prominently towards the end is St Mary Magdalene, Senior Street W2.
 Most of the streets around the church were demolished in the 1960s to make way for the new Warwick Estate in Little Venice.

 Tom Riley's home was in the run-down street of Amberley Mews, north of the canal, and is now the site of Ellwood Court, part of the Amberley Estate.
 It is from this mews that Riley walks into Formosa Street, then crosses the Halfpenny Bridge.
 He then goes into Diana Lewis's flat on the corner of Delamere Terrace and Lord Hill's Road where he attacks her and is chased out by the following detective.
 Then follows one of the first extended car chases in British film.
 The route of the chase is as follows: Senior Street W2, Clarendon Crescent W2, Harrow Road W9, Ladbroke Grove W10, Portobello Road W11, Ladbroke Grove W10, Royal Crescent W10, Portland Road W10, Penzance Place W10, Freston Road W10, Hythe Road NW10, Sterne Street W12 – then a chase on foot into Wood Lane and then to White City Stadium.
 Most of the chase is a logical following of Riley's car apart from when the car goes from Hythe Road NW10 into Sterne Street – Hythe Road in 1949 was a dead end.